-- The program is designed to enhance the fitting experience of interns and residents. - Educational lens fittings may only be scheduled during student patient care sessions. - The program runs from June 1st to April 1st each year.
+- The program is designed to enhance the fitting experience of student clinicians and residents. - Educational contact lens fittings may only be scheduled during student patient care sessions. - The program runs from June 1st to April 1st each year.
 Fittings are not accepted past April 1st.
 All orders must be placed by April 15th to be considered for a given academic year. - Students may place one order of soft and/or one order of rigid lenses each academic year.
 The lens choices will be based on the patient's needs and both ICO and individual company policies as listed below.
 The maximum soft lens supply is one box per eye. - Participants must undergo an annual fitting and an evaluation of the latest options for their refractive status and ocular physiology.
-A different product must be evaluated each year.
-Participation is voluntary and lens selection is at the discretion of the examining intern and attending. - Educational lenses are non-transferable, non-returnable, and non-refundable.

-- There is a \$20 processing fee to participate.
-There is a \$100 fee for orthoK or paragon product. - An additional \$8 charge will be added if lenses need to be mailed to students. - All educational lens orders are subject to the approval of the CCCE Chief or his/her designate. - Orders are processed weekly, and participants should allow 3 weeks for delivery.
+A different product from a different manufacturer must be evaluated each year.
+Participation is voluntary and lens selection is at the discretion of the examining intern and attending. - Educational lenses are non-transferable, non-returnable, and non-refundable. - There is a \$20 processing fee to participate.
+There is a \$100 fee for specialty contact lenses (orthokeratology, scleral lenses, hybrid lenses). - An additional \$8 charge will be added if lenses need to be mailed to students. - All educational lens orders are subject to the approval of the CCCE Chief or his/her designate. - Orders are processed weekly, and participants should allow 3 weeks for delivery.
 This program may be modified or revoked at any time.